History of antisemitism: Crusades

 The Crusades were a series of military campaigns sanctioned by the Papacy in Rome, which took place from the end of the 11th century until the 13th century.
 They began as endeavors to recapture Jerusalem from the Muslims but developed into territorial wars.

 The People's Crusade that accompanied the First Crusade attacked Jewish communities in Germany, France, and England, and killed many Jews.
 Entire communities, like those of Treves, Speyer, Worms, Mainz, and Cologne, were murdered by armed mobs.
 About 12,000 Jews are said to have perished in the Rhineland cities alone between May and July 1096.
-Before the Crusades, Jews had practically a monopoly on the trade in Eastern products, but the closer connection between Europe and the East brought about by the Crusades raised up a class of Christian merchant traders, and from this time onwards, restrictions on the sale of goods by Jews became frequent.
 The religious zeal fomented by the Crusades at times burned as fiercely against Jews as against Muslims, although attempts were made by bishops during the first Crusade and by the papacy during the Second Crusade to stop Jews from being attacked.
 Both economically and socially, the Crusades were disastrous for European Jews.
 They prepared the way for the anti-Jewish legislation of Pope Innocent III.